alex-panda/PDFCompiler/README.md

-## Warning: Much of what is written below is just planned and not yet implemented.
+## Warning: Some of what is written below is just planned and not yet implemented.

 Despite not being complete, the current compiler can compile PDFs from plaintext, define and use macros within that text,  italisize and